radivot/myelo/CML/claudiani20/README.md

 ![](../../docs/claudianiPonLog.png)

-Percentages shown are of T315I mutations.
-Before ponatinib (light blue) a different TKI was used.
-After it, no TKI was used.
+T315I mutation percentages of BCR-ABL at 3, 2 and 1 time points are indicated below the curves.
+BCR-ABL percentages during ponatinib use are in light blue:  before this a different TKI was used and after it no TKI was used.

 ## Interpretation